MITgcm/MITgcm/doc/getting_started/getting_started.rst

     Eta = mds.rdmds('Eta', itrs=10)

-The docstring for ``mds.rdmds`` (see file :filelink:`utils/python/MITgcmutils/MITgcmutils/mds.py`) contains much more detail about using this function and the options that it takes.
+For more information about using this function and the options that it takes, see the API docs, :meth:`MITgcmutils.mds.rdmds`.

 NetCDF output
 ^^^^^^^^^^^^^